Pennsylvania Farm Show Complex & Expo Center

-Pennsylvania Farm Show Complex & Expo Center, formerly known as State Farm Show Arena, is a large exhibition center and indoor arena in Harrisburg, Pennsylvania.
+The Pennsylvania Farm Show Complex & Expo Center, formerly known as State Farm Show Arena and informally known simply as the Farm Show, is a large exhibition center and indoor arena in Harrisburg, Pennsylvania.
 It is primarily used for concerts, agricultural exhibitions, the Pennsylvania Farm Show, and indoor football.
 The complex also hosts more than 200 other exhibits and trade shows every year.
-The Farm Show Complex is 60 acre, houses 24 acre under roof, spread throughout 11 buildings including three arenas.
+The Farm Show Complex is 60 acre, houses 24 acre under roof, spread throughout 11 connected buildings including three arenas.

 The complex consists of the following components: